joergschultzelutter/robotframework-apprise/README.md

 Send Apprise Message    title=Robot Framework Apprise Demo   body=Connect to Apprise with your Robot Framework Tests!    config_file=${CONFIG_FILE}     attachments=${IMAGE_LIST}
 ```

 ## Known issues

 - The current version of this library does not support Apprise's whole feature set.
 Options such as tagging are not implemented (but may work if you use a [config file](https://github.com/caronc/apprise#configuration-files)-based setting)
+- Unlike the original Apprise API, only one YAML config file is currently supported with this Robot Framework keyword library.